-General Tips for Travel
+General Tips for Staying Healthy When You Travel

 - Prevent spreading germs to others.

 - Cover your mouth or nose with a tissue when you cough or sneeze.
-Immediately put used tissue in the waste basket, then clean your hands.
+Immediately put used tissue in the waste basket, and then clean your hands.

 - If a tissue isn’t available, use your upper sleeve to cover your cough or sneeze.